 How are the loans repaid?

 Loan payments for all loan programs are monthly.
-Payment amounts are determined on a case-by-case basis during the borrower’s interview with a JFLA loan analyst.
-Payments begin approximately 30-45 days after the loan check is issued (assuming the loan is approved).
+Payment amounts are determined on a case-by-case basis during the borrower’s interview with a Jewish Free Loan Association loan analyst.
+Payments begin approximately 30-45 days after the loan is approved and the check is issued.

 What forms of payment do you accept?

-We accept money orders, cashiers checks, personal checks, cash (in person only) or auto-deduct from your checking account (only if you sign up for the JFLA auto-deduct program).
-Unless you work for an agency under the Jewish Federation, we cannot deduct loan payments from your paycheck. *We do not accept credit card payments.*
+We accept money orders, cashiers checks, personal checks, cash (in person only) or auto-deduct from your checking account. *We do not accept credit card payments.*

 Can I renew my loan before it’s paid off?

-No. The only exceptions to this rule are our Jewish student loans.
-Please email email@example.com more information on the student loan process and if you qualify for a renewable student loan.
+No. Please email email@example.com for more information on the student loan process and if you qualify to renew a student loan.

 Once my loan is repaid, can I get another loan?

-How can I sign up for or change my automatic deduction account on file?
+How can I sign up for automatic deduction on my checking account?